Chasing Precision and Perfection with Aerial DPs on “The Blue Angels” – Part 1

 During the demo, there are only 45-60 seconds between each element/maneuver.
 “Since the helicopter flies at much lower speeds, if you aren’t already moving it as a Blue Angels maneuver goes by to reposition it, you’re only out might be to go down to the ground and get out of the way.
 So, we had very limited time to capture the images and move to a new position and be ready as the next maneuver came,” Benson explains.
 It was my job to make sure we were getting to the right position to keep us all safe.
 Before each flight, Kevin, Michael, myself, and the team would look at the next day’s flight profile and the shots we’re looking for, where and when we could put the helicopter safely, and when to get out of the way.”

-Check back tomorrow to find out why the significant discrepancy between the airspeeds turned out to be an advantage and how the documentary benefited from Top Gun: Maverick.
+Find out in the second part of our interview why the significant discrepancy between the airspeeds turned out to be an advantage and how the documentary benefited from Top Gun: Maverick.

 For more on Amazon Prime Video, check out these stories: